12 Best Wood for Shelves: Pros and Cons of Each

 • Relatively heavy and durable: Mahogany is considered 70% harder than other types of wood with a Janka hardness rating of 800 to 900 and a weight capacity of up to 65 lbs per shelf.
 You can often find mahogany kitchen cabinets used when durability is top concern.

-• Easy workability (Especially with tools): If you choose to DIY your mahogany shelves, you’ll find the wood easy to stain or paint (depending on what you choose) and it’s also light enough to easily be worked with tools.
+• Easy workability (Especially with tools): If you choose to DIY your mahogany shelves, you’ll find the surface easy to stain or paint (depending on what you choose) and it’s also light enough to easily be worked with tools.

-• Stunning grain pattern and hue: With straight and small grain patterns, mahogany showcases this reddish-pink hue that turns reddish-brown over time, making it a sought-after wood because of its classic and rustic appeal.
+• Stunning grain pattern and hue: With straight and small grain patterns, mahogany showcases this reddish-pink hue that turns reddish-brown over time, making it a sought-after choice because of its classic and rustic appeal.

-Cons of Mahogany Shelving
+Cons of Mahogany

-• Expensive: Like most popular hardwood options, mahogany is expensive and can cost around $28 per foot of the wooden board.
+• Expensive: Like most popular hardwood options, mahogany is expensive and can cost around $28 per foot of the board.

 • Limited and rare: Since it’s high in demand, it can also be difficult to find and limited in its availability.

-Cherry Shelf
+Cherry

 Kitchen with shelves made of cherry wood, backsplash, and countertop